 The point is that WiFi counting systems are predicated on a whole lot of “what ifs.”

 There’s a way to get the most out of mobile device detection counters and WiFi counters, though.
 The best approach?
-Use them alongside other robust systems such as traditional, proven people-counting technologies: video counters or thermal overhead counters, just to name two.
+Use them alongside other robust systems such as traditional, proven people-counting technologies: image processing counters or thermal overhead counters, just to name two.

 Leveraged in tandem, a people counter will yield valuable data about when a shopper enters and exits your store, while mobile device detection counters can detail even more granular information on the shopper’s visit (provided that the customer’s Bluetooth and/or WiFi is activated, of course), such as the amount of time the customer lingers and how often the shopper comes to your store.
 This can help you to optimize marketing so that you target your frequent-flyer customers with appropriate VIP offers and incentivize occasional shoppers to increase their store visits — and spend.
 It can also reveal underperforming areas of your store that might benefit from reorganization or improved promotional displays.